meltano/meltano/docs/docs/reference/command-line-interface.md

 4. Assuming a valid `pip_url` is specified, install the new plugin using [`meltano install <type> <name>`](#install), which will:
    1. Create a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) for the plugin inside the [`.meltano` directory](/concepts/project#meltano-directory) at `.meltano/<type>s/<name>/venv`, e.g. `.meltano/extractors/tap-gitlab/venv`
    2. Install the plugin's [pip package](https://pip.pypa.io/en/stable/) into the virtual environment using `pip install <pip_url>` (given `--no-install` is not provided)
+5. If the plugin you are trying to install declares that it does not support the version of Python you are using, but you want to attempt to use it anyway, you can override the Python version restriction by providing the --force-install flag to `meltano add`.

 (Some plugin types have slightly different or additional behavior; refer to the [plugin type documentation](/concepts/plugins#types) for more details.)